PrestaShop/prestashop-specs/back-office/shop-parameters/product-settings/product-settings-page.md

 1. :no_entry_sign: _Product available with different options_ if the product has combinations.

-2. :no_entry_sign: _Out-of-Stock_ (or any message typed in the 'Label of out-of-stock products with denied backorders' field) if this is a stendard product.
+2. :no_entry_sign: _Out-of-Stock_ (or any message typed in the 'Label of out-of-stock products with denied backorders' field) if this is a standard product.

  On the contrary, enabling this option allows customers to order both in-stock and out-of-stock products.